UnityTech/unity-ssdlc/Coding Practice/AuthZ-AuthN-Guidelines.md

 When an OAuth2 client, a scope is defined for the the client.
 This scope determines which backend APIs are accessible to the client after performing authentication via the auth provider.
 When setting up a new OAuth2 client, the team requesting the client should identify what APIs/data they need access to, and limit the scope to those specific APIs.
 ###### Why We Care

-Limiting the scope of our APIs is a best practice, that can limit the impact of a successful attack.
+Limiting the scope of our APIs is a best practice that can limit the impact of a successful attack.
 Also, often it is a Unity ID user that is authenticating using the given scope, and with the given access token will give the user direct access to the APIs.
-Since this is publicly accessible, care should be taken that the user cannot access sensitive APIs, in particular APIs that handle personally identifiable information (PII).
+Since this is publicly accessible, care should be taken that the user cannot access sensitive APIs, in particular, APIs that handle personally identifiable information (PII).
 ###### How to Fix?

 During the requirements phase, determine what information is needed for the OAuth2 client, and limit the APIs to only what is necessary.
 If possible, work with the auth provider to build a custom scope that will limit access to wider APIs.